darienmt/darienmt.github.io/_posts/2016-03-21-advent-of-code-day-21.markdown

 |Defense +2|   40|     0|    2|
 |Defense +3|   80|     0|    3|

-The rules for buying on the local shop are:
+The rules for buying at the local shop are:
 - You can buy only one weapon.
 - Armor is optional, but you can't buy more than one.
 - You can buy no rings or buy up to two.